Labour First: History

 The original Labour First formed in 1980 as a grouping of Members of Parliament (MPs) on the right of the Labour Party who, while politically aligned with fellow Labour right faction, The Manifesto Group, desired a more collegiate party and thought that the left-right factional battles of the 1970s and 1980s were damaging the party's electoral prospects.
 The group's chair was Brynmor John and its secretary was Edmund Marshall.
 By 1983, the grouping had effectively merged into the Labour Solidarity Campaign, the successor to The Manifesto Group.

 In late 1987, the Labour Solidarity Campaign was in the process of winding itself up, believing that it had won its fight against the Labour left.
 A core of Labour Solidarity activists centred around John Spellar argued that there was a need to continue to organise.
-With John's permission, they continued under the Labour First name, founding the current incarnation of Labour First.
+With Brynmor John's permission, they continued under the Labour First name, founding the current incarnation of Labour First.

 Aims and views

-Labour First aims to counter the left wing of the Labour Party, ensuring that what they define as moderate voices are heard, which they believe will ensure Labour remains as electable as possible in the Westminster system.
+Labour First aims to counter the left wing of the Labour Party, ensuring that what they define as "moderate" voices are heard, which they believe will ensure Labour remains as electable as possible in the Westminster system.
 It calls these aims "Clause One Socialism", after Clause One of the Labour Party constitution, which sets the Labour Party's aims as maintaining a Labour Party in the Parliament of the United Kingdom.

-Labour First represents pro-NATO, pro-United States, and pro-nuclear weapon stances in the party (i.e. the UK retaining its nuclear weapons arsenal), and has been traditionally pro-European Union (EU).
+Labour First represents pro-NATO, pro-United States, pro-nuclear weapon, and pro-European Union (EU) stances in the party.

 Structure and activities

 Labour First is a network of freely associating Labour Party members who share their personal contact details with the organisation.
 It maintains a network of volunteer local organisers.
 In 2016, the Birmingham Mail identified MPs John Spellar, Tom Watson, and Ian Austin as having links with Labour First, and reported it as describing itself as "a network of Labour moderates fighting against Momentum and other Hard Left groups to keep Labour as a broad-based and electable party".
 MP Khalid Mahmood has also attended Labour First events.

-Its secretary is Luke Akehurst, director of the Britain Israel Communications and Research Centre's We Believe in Israel project.
+Its secretary is Luke Akehurst, the Labour MP for North Durham, and its chair is Keith Dibble, a Labour councillor and cabinet member on Rushmoor Council in Hampshire.
 In 2017, Labour First employed its first full-time national organiser.
 In 2019, a digital organiser was also employed.
-It organises petitions, endorses moderate candidates in Labour Party elections, and runs a series of meet-ups and events both at Labour Party conference and in the country at large.
-It is funded through individual donations from Labour Party members.
+It organises petitions, endorses "moderate" candidates in Labour Party elections, and runs a series of meet-ups and events both at Labour Party conference and in the country at large.